 There's actually a built-in function called Promise.fromEvent that does exactly this!

-local myFunction() return Promise.new(function(resolve, reject, onCancel) local connection someEvent:Connect(function(...) connection:Disconnect() resolve(...) end) onCancel(function() connection:Disconnect() end) end) end myFunction():andThen(print)
+local myFunction() return Promise.new(function(resolve, reject, onCancel) local connection connection = someEvent:Connect(function(...) connection:Disconnect() resolve(...) end) onCancel(function() connection:Disconnect() end) end) end myFunction():andThen(print)

 If you just want to wrap a single value in a Promise, you can use Promise.resolve:

 local myFunction() return Promise.resolve("Hello world!") end myFunction():andThen(print)

 local function myYieldingFunction(waitTime, text) wait(waitTime) return text end local myFunction = Promise.promisify(myYieldingFunction) myFunction(1.2, "Hello world!"):andThen(print):catch(function() warn("Oh no... goodbye world.") end)

 You must observe the result of a Promise, either with